comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 ---
-title: "Notes on TLCL Introduction and Ch 1-6"
+title: "Notes on TLCL Introduction and Ch 1-4"
 tags: [linux]
 sidebar: home_sidebar
 permalink: TLCL_1.html
+summary: The Linux command line is our gateway to immense computational power.
+These chapters introduce the shell, navigate the filesystem and mange files.
+keywords: shell, ssh, emulator, cd, wildcard, ls, ln, bash
 ---

 {% include note.html content="Page numbers and headings referenced in the The Linux Command Line reading notes are based on the 19.01A PDF, Fifth internet edition from Jan 28, 2019.
 This is the latest available the time the course was taught in Fall 2020.
 Page numbers may differ from print or other versions." %}